LiangliangNan/Easy3D/CONTRIBUTING.md

 - a change log including a description of the new feature;
 - reference documentation (like other existing features);
 - a minimal example;
-- cross-references and mentions in appropriate places (if needed);
+- cross-references and mentions in relevant places (if needed);
 - credits entries for all authors of the new feature.

 If the feature requires platform-specific code, at minimum stubs must be added